 In Athens, Berlin and London, various local organisations and transnational initiatives have tried to make the cities more hospitable for newcomers, aiming to provide practical help and emotional support whenever needed.
 Almost all newcomers remembered meaningful moments and interactions that created a more welcoming environment for them.

-(Yiannis, Athens)
+(Yannis, Athens)

 Integration works through language.
 I used to speak a lot of English when I joined the house, but someone told me a statistic that the better German you speak, the better your integration into society.
 Now I always start in German and then sometimes, if needed, I translate into English.
 The second issue is security.
 The more people are traumatised the less they can integrate.
-You have to really take that into account.
+That you have to really take into account.

 (Julia, Berlin)